Essential Components of Web Accessibility

 - Authoring Tool Accessibility Guidelines (ATAG) addresses authoring tools

-WAI guidelines are based on the fundamental technical specifications of the Web, and are developed in coordination with:
+These accessibility guidelines are based on the fundamental technical specifications of the web, and are developed in coordination with all W3C technical specifications (HTML, XML, CSS, SVG, SMIL, etc.).
+W3C also develops technical specifications that directly address accessibility, including: